Notification: Type 2 Diabetes Information

 Glycated hemoglobin (A1C) test.
 A blood test measures the average blood sugar level over two to three months.
 An A1C level of 6.5 percent or higher on two separate tests indicates diabetes.

 Random (non-fasting) blood sugar test.
 A blood sample is taken at a random time.
 A random blood sugar level of 200 milligrams per deciliter (mg/dL) or higher suggests diabetes.
 This test must be confirmed with a fasting blood glucose test.

 Fasting blood sugar test.
 A blood sample is taken after an overnight fast.
 A fasting blood sugar level less than 100 mg/dL is normal.
 A level of 100 to 125 mg/dL is considered pre-diabetes.
 A level of 126 mg/dL or higher on two separate tests indicates diabetes.

 Oral glucose tolerance test.
 A test measuring the fasting blood sugar level after an overnight fast with periodic testing for the next several hours after drinking a sugary liquid.
 A reading of more than 200 mg/dL after two hours indicates diabetes.

 Type 2 diabetes in children is a preventable/treatable disease and the guidance provided here is intended to raise awareness about this disease.
-Contact the Nurse of the Day at (415) 242-2615 if you have questions.
+Contact the Nurse of the Day through the Student Family & School Resource Link at (415) 340-1716 if you have questions.